-As stated by the court, before the plaintiffs could succeed in recovering their actual expenditure as damages, they must first show that such expenditure was wasted as a result of the breach and that it was reasonably in the contemplation of the parties that such expenditure would be wasted if the contract was broken.
 The plaintiffs did not satisfy the court of these two matters, but evidence for loss of profits was adduced by the plaintiffs and accepted by the court.

-The court also considered the plaintiff's entitlement to exemplary damages and, in applying the case Addis v Gramophone Co, it decided that exemplary damages are not recoverable in cases of breach of contract, regardless of the motive or the conduct of the party breaking the contract, or any malice, fraud or violence on his part.
+The court also considered the plaintiff's entitlement to exemplary damages and, in applying the case Addis v Gramophone Co, it decided that exemplary damages are not recoverable in cases of breach of contract, regardless of the motive or the conduct of the party breaking the contract, or any malice, fraud, or violence on his part.

-In Yiannis Panayides Ltd v Costa Karatsi Ltd (1993), the court again applied section 73(1) of the Contract Law and referred to Hadley v Baxendale and other authorities in determining the level of damages to be awarded on termination of an agency agreement.
+In Yiannis Panayides Ltd v Costa Karatsi Ltd (1993), the court again applied article 73(1) of the Contract Law and referred to Hadley v Baxendale and other authorities in determining the level of damages to be awarded on termination of an agency agreement.
 The criteria considered by the court included: